PLEASE NOTE THAT THE PHILLIP ISLAND & DISTRICT HISTORICAL SOCIETY IS CLOSED UNTIL FURTHER NOTICE DUE TO COVID.

 Please see the LINKS page for suggested websites where you can pursue your own research about Phillip Island & District.

-Society members can be available to give talks to school students at the museum provided sufficient notice is given.
+Society members can be available to give talks to school students provided sufficient notice is given.
 Using items from our collection, we can give a hands-on session about Phillip Island before electricity and plastic.
 Living on Phillip Island before the first bridge was built in 1939 is another popular topic.
 School groups booking a visit to the museum will be provided with two knowledgeable members who can circulate and answer students’ questions during their museum visit.

 Education groups who have attended the museum recently have included: